mythril-forge/homebrew-spells/spells/cantrips/chill-touch.md

-# Chill Touch
+# Accursed Touch

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level necromancy***

-**Casting Time:** action
+**Casting Time:** bonus action

-**Duration:** 1 round
+**Duration:** instantaneous

-**Range:** 120 feet
+**Range:** touch

 **Tags:** verbal, somatic

+**Verbal Components:** vulgar gibberish

+**Somatic Components:** touching or grabbing your target

 ---

 ## Description
-You create a ghostly, skeletal hand in the space of a creature within range.
-Make a ranged spell attack against the creature to assail it with the chill of the grave.
-On a hit, the target takes `1d8` necrotic damage, and it can't regain hit points until the start of your next turn.
-Until then, the hand clings to the target.
+Your very touch rends the mortal spirit.
+Make a melee spell attack against a target creature that you try to touch.
+You have disadvantage on the attack roll if the target is wearing armor made of metal, or is itself made of metal.
+On a hit, the target takes `1d10` necrotic damage, and a tenebrous afterimage of your hand continues to cling to the target even as you let go.
+It remains there until the end of your next turn.
+Until then, the target can't regain hit points.

-If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.
+If the target you hit is Large or smaller, it also has disadvantage on all attack rolls made against you until the end of your next turn.
+A creature who is resistant to necrotic damage ignores secondary effects caused by this spell.

-This spell's damage increases by `1d8` when you reach 5th level (`2d8`), 11th level (`3d8`), and 17th level (`4d8`).
+## At Higher Levels
+When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d10` for each slot level.

 ---